Top four topics on this page:

 - Peritoneal mesothelioma affects the linings of the abdomen (peritoneum) and makes up 10-25% of cases.

-- Pericardial mesothelioma affects the lining of the heart (pericardium) and is rare, accounting for less than 1% of all cases.
+- Pericardial mesothelioma affects the heart’s lining (pericardium) and is rare, accounting for less than 1% of all cases.

 - Testicular mesothelioma affects the lining of the testicles and is extremely rare, with only several hundred cases reported.